 Alzheimer’s dementia was first described in 1906 by German psychiatrist and neuropathologist Alois Alzheimer.
 The exact cause of Alzheimer’s is uncertain but it is a disease of “plaques and tangles”.
 Intense research is pointing to the role of oxidation and inflammation as a causative factor.
 Thousands of studies seek a novel compound that will prevent or treat Alzheimer’s but as yet there is no cure.

-Alzheimer’s dementia is one type of dementia, estimated to represent about 60% of all cases of dementia.
+Alzheimer’s dementia is only one type of dementia, estimated to represent about 60% of all cases of dementia.
 Other types of dementia include those related to poor circulation, aging, other diseases such as Parkinson’s, and some specific degenerative brain disorders.
-If the syndrome is reversible then it is known as delirium and is not a type of dementia.
-Delirium can be caused by head injuries, psychiatric conditions, and medical illnesses such as electrolyte disturbances, thyroid disorders or infections.
+If a cognitive brain syndrome is reversible then it is known as delirium and is not a type of dementia.
+Delirium can be caused by head injuries, psychiatric conditions, and medical illnesses such as nutrient deficiencies, electrolyte disturbances, thyroid disorders or infections.
 Physicians should be careful to rule out treatable causes of delirium before making the diagnosis of dementia.

 Is it Alzheimer’s Dementia?